krishnaCG-1997/JumpTheQueueGallery/README.md

            For checking the backend functionalities we have used Postman.
            For checking the frontend functionalities we have used chrome.

-Integration: We have integrated backend and frontend using the REST API call.
+Integration: We have integrated backend and frontend using the REST API calls.